O Come, O Come, Emmanuel: The "Veni Emmanuel" tune

 The familiar tune called "Veni Emmanuel" was first linked with this hymn in 1851, when Thomas Helmore published it in the Hymnal Noted, paired with an early revision of Neale's English translation of the text.
 The volume listed the tune as being "From a French Missal in the National Library, Lisbon."
 However, Helmore provided no means by which to verify his source, leading to long-lasting doubts about its attribution.
 There was even speculation that Helmore might have composed the melody himself.

 The mystery was settled in 1966 by British musicologist Mary Berry (also an Augustinian canoness and noted choral conductor), who discovered a 15th-century manuscript containing the melody in the National Library of France.
 The manuscript consists of processional chants for burials.
-The melody used by Helmore is found here with the text "Bone Jesu dulcis cunctis" [Goodbye sweet Jesus to all]; it is part of a series of two-part tropes to the responsory Libera me.
+The melody used by Helmore is found here with the text "Bone Jesu dulcis cunctis" [O good Jesus, altogether sweet]; it is part of a series of two-part tropes to the responsory Libera me.

 As Berry (writing under her name in religion, Mother Thomas More) points out in her article on the discovery, "Whether this particular manuscript was the actual source to which [Helmore] referred we cannot tell at present."
 (Recall that Hymnal Noted referred to Lisbon, not Paris, and to a missal, not a processional.)
 Berry raised the possibility that there might exist "an even earlier version of" the melody.
 However, there is no evidence to suggest that this tune was connected with this hymn before Helmore's hymnal; thus, the two would have first come together in English.
 Nonetheless, because of the nature of metrical hymns, it is perfectly possible to pair this tune with the Latin text; versions doing so exist by Zoltán Kodály, Philip Lawson and Jan Åke Hillerud, among others.

 In the German language, Das katholische Gesangbuch der Schweiz ("The Catholic Hymnal of Switzerland") and Gesangbuch der Evangelisch-reformierten Kirchen der deutschsprachigen Schweiz ("The Hymnal of the Evangelical-Reformed Churches of German-speaking Switzerland"), both published in 1998, adapt a version of the text by Henry Bone that usually lacks a refrain to use it with this melody.